olawolemoses/features/README.md

 ## Database configuration
-* Create a MySQL user your terminal and a MySQL database.
+* Create a MySQL user on your terminal and a MySQL database.
 * Grant all privileges on your database to the user, like so:

 ```